 If you are ready to get started growing in a pot, make sure you choose the right container and consider these three key factors before you spend any money!
 Then check out What to Plant When so you get the timing right for the zone you live in.

-If you don’t want to miss future posts, subscribe to my newsletter (and grab your free eBook) or click on the RSS feed below or to the right.
+If you don’t want to miss future posts, subscribe to my free newsletter (and grab your free eBook).

 © Copyright Anne Gibson, The Micro Gardener 2010-2013 – http://www.themicrogardener.com.
 All rights reserved.

 […] work with nature to get the most from my Kitchen Garden.
 You may have a different climate and growing season, but the principles for a productive garden […]